 - Test of English as a Foreign Language (TOEFL) score, for international students whose native language is not English.

-- A 300 – 500 personal statement describing accomplishments and career goals.
+- A 300 – 500 personal statement that describes the accomplishments, strength, and weaknesses as it relates to graduate study and career goals.

 - A current resume.